czetsuya/spring-boot-2-keycloak-8/README.md

 - Keycloak server 8.0.1

 *Starting with Keycloak version 7.0.0, the Keycloak team has introduced the notion of feature and uploading the json file has become one of them.
 Sadly, it is disabled by default.
-To enable realm, upload run Keycloak with the given parameter:
+To enable realm upload, run Keycloak with the given parameter:

 ```
 standalone.bat -Dkeycloak.profile.feature.upload_scripts=enabled